 A licence is affordable.
 The cost of a SOCAN licence depends on a range of factors, from where and how the music is performed, to the seating capacity, and even the kind of event you're hosting.
-In fact, there are more than 20 different SOCAN tariffs set by the Copyright Board of Canada to accommodate the many different uses of music.

 Our job is to work with you to determine what kind of licensing arrangement you need.
 We will help you understand exactly what you need to do, how to do it, and how to determine what the cost will be.